MohamedAshiq09/MohamedAshiq09/README.md

 # 💫 About Me:
-🌱 I’m currently learning Cairo<br>👯 I’m looking to collaborate on Blockchain-Based Initiatives<br>📫 Reach me at mohamedashiq782@gmail.com
+🌱 I’m currently learning Cairo and Ai Agents <br>👯 I’m looking to collaborate on Blockchain-Based Initiatives<br>📫 Reach me at mohamedashiq782@gmail.com

 ## 🌐 Socials: